rsocket/rsocket/Protocol.md

 Requester MUST respect the LEASE contract.
 The Requester MUST NOT send more than __Number of Requests__ specified in the LEASE frame within the __Time-To-Live__ value in the LEASE.

-A Responder that receives a REQUEST that it can not honor due to LEASE restrictions MUST respond with an ERROR frame with error code of LEASE_ERROR.
+A Responder that receives a REQUEST that it can not honor due to LEASE restrictions MUST respond with an ERROR[LEASE_ERROR].
 This includes an initial LEASE sent as part of [Connection Establishment](#connection-establishment).

 <a name="flow-control-qos"></a>
 #### QoS and Prioritization